 Use the corner of the putty knife to scrape away any loose particles but do not enlarge the crack.
-Apply the water repellent undiluted with a brush.
-One gallon will be adequate for two coats on an average-sized chimney crown.Continue to 6 of 7 below.
+Apply the sealer undiluted with a brush.
+One gallon will be adequate for two coats on an average-sized chimney crown.

 Replace Cracked Bricks

 - Using a drill and masonry bit to bore holes into the mortar will speed up the process and allow you to reach farther back.

 - Once the brick is loosened, pull it out by hand.